 Learn to swim progression chart

-Our Learn to swim programme progresses from Pre school to Learn to swim skills 1-4.
+Our Learn to swim programme progresses from Pre school/Fundamentals to Learn to swim skills 1-4.

-The programme will help your child become confident in the water, learn core water skills, enjoy fun water games and progress to an all inclusive pathway they wish to choose.
+The programme will help your child become confident in the water, learn core water skills, enjoy fun water games and learn in an all inclusive pathway they wish to choose.

 How to book and pay

-- Payments for swim lessons can be made annually or by direct debit
+- Payments for children 3–15 years swim lessons can be made annually or by direct debit

 - Adult and child lessons can be paid in blocks

-Direct debit is taken on the 1st of each month and payments are split equally across 12 months
+- Direct debit is taken on the 1st of each month and payments are split equally across 12 months.
+For 3–15 years lessons, please complete our learn to swim enquiry form above, and we will be in touch to advise when a space becomes available.

-All available classes can be viewed and booked using our online booking portal.
+- All available adult and child classes can be viewed and booked using our online booking portal.
+BOOK NOW

-Contact our customer service team if you want help setting up an account.
+Contact our customer service team if you need help setting up an account.

 - Please remain available during your child’s lesson to take your child to the toilet or help us with any behavioural issues (our school venues have toilets on poolside so children will be sent there).